kdeokar08/AWS-Cloud-Practitioner-Notes/Addendums/Topic H:GovernmenceServices.md

 - manage resources across aws, multicloud, on prem and edge environments.
 - ensure compliance
 - rapid issue detection - reducing downtime and disruptions.
+- secure end-to-end management solution for resources on AWS and in multicloud and hybrid environments.